AgroDan/hhc2021writeup/docs/obj5.md

 ![Temp](img/obj5/img5.png)

 The user is `ickymcgoop`, or Icky McGoop.
-That sounds like one of the trolls.
+That sounds like one of the trolls!